 Scammers are now posing as priests and other clergy.
-In this latest scam, you might receive an email or a text message that appears to be from your Pastor or another priest that you may know.
+As recently as today, you might receive an email or a text message that appears to be from your Pastor or another priest that you may know.
 The scammer asks you to help someone in need by purchasing a gift card and to provide the codes on that card.

 Here’s how to protect yourself from being scammed: